samirm00/fetch-mock/README.md

 ### Using `fetch-mock` library in api-movie

 In the api-movie section, we take advantage of the fetch-mock library to simplify mocking the Fetch API. fetch-mock provides an elegant way to intercept and mock network requests without manual intervention.
-Here's how to use it:

 ### Set up